rems-project/islaris/README.md

 ## Generating Coq traces from a partial decompilation

-Currently, one needs to manually instrument the outout of `objdump` so that it contains only the relevant code, add colons separating the columns, and insert a third column which contains an isla expression describing any pointers that isla should assume are well behaved.
+Currently, one needs to manually instrument the outout of `objdump` so that it contains only the relevant code.

 For example, we can start from the following segment of `objdump` output taken from an exception handler in pkvm: